MicrosoftDocs/power-platform/power-virtual-agents/build-22/advanced-flow.md

     :::image type="content" source="media/advanced-flow/PVAConnectorResponse.JPG" alt-text="Power Virtual Agents response." border="false":::

-If you make changes to a flow in the Power Automate portal after adding the flow to Power Virtual Agents, you can reload the flow by clicking on the **Node menu** (vertical three dots), then **Refresh**.
+If you make changes to a flow in the Power Automate portal after adding the flow to Power Virtual Agents, you can reload the flow by selecting the **Node menu** (vertical three dots), then **Refresh**.

 :::image type="content" source="media/advanced-flow/refresh-flow-node.png" alt-text="Screenshot of flow refresh button." border="false":::